Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

-Real-world network environments are highly dynamic, characterized by continuous temporal evolution and non-stationary class distributions.
-To rigorously evaluate whether \model can adapt to such ``open-world'' challenges without frequent retraining, we construct three out-of-distribution (OOD) benchmarks based on the \textit{CICIoMT2024} and \textit{CICIoT2023} datasets: \textbf{Time-shift}, \textbf{Proportion-shift}, and \textbf{Compose-shift}. \begin{itemize}[leftmargin=10pt] \item \textbf{Time-shift} is designed to simulate concept drift.
-For fine-grained traffic classification tasks (\eg distinguishing between DDoS-SYN-Flood, DDoS-SlowLoris, and DDoS-ACK-Fragmentation, which all belong to the DDoS category), we strictly sort all session flows of each category by timestamp.
-We designate the first 40\% of the entire time span as the training domain and the last 40\% as the testing domain, while discarding the middle 20\% to establish a temporal buffer.
+\begin{itemize}[leftmargin=10pt] \item \textbf{Time-shift} simulates concept drift.
+For fine-grained traffic classification tasks (\eg distinguish DDoS sub-types), we strictly sort all session flows of each category by timestamp.
+We designate the first 40\% of the time span as the training domain and the last 40\% as the testing domain, discarding the middle 20\% to establish a temporal buffer.
 This ``past predicting future'' setting eliminates temporal data leakage and ensures a significant temporal distributional gap. \item \textbf{Proportion-shift} evaluates the model's adaptability to intra-class distribution shifts.
-For coarse-grained traffic classification tasks (\eg detecting attacks where distinct variants such as DDoS-SlowLoris and DDoS-SYN-Flood are all classified as the coarse-grained DDoS category), we artificially adjust the ratio of dominant to minor components in each coarse-grained category (\eg DDoS, WebAttack): the training set is sampled with a 4:1 ratio, whereas the testing set adopts a completely inverse 1:4 ratio.
+For coarse-grained traffic classification tasks, we artificially adjust the ratio of dominant to minor components in each coarse-grained category (\eg DDoS, WebAttack): the training set is sampled with a 4:1 ratio, whereas the testing set adopts a completely inverse 1:4 ratio.
 This extreme distribution inversion rigorously tests the model's capacity to capture long-tail features. \item \textbf{Compose-shift} simulates unseen attack sub-variants.
-In coarse-grained traffic classification tasks, we randomly mask 50\% of fine-grained sub-class traffic in each coarse-grained category during training, while the testing set includes all sub-classes, thereby simulating the real-world challenge of ``missing information'' due to emerging attack variants. \end{itemize}
+In coarse-grained traffic classification tasks, we randomly mask 50\% of fine-grained sub-class traffic per category during training, while the testing set includes all sub-classes, thereby simulating the real-world challenge of ``missing information'' due to emerging attack variants. \end{itemize}

-Table~\ref{tab:ood_comparison} presents the performance comparison under three distinct distribution shift scenarios.
-The results consistently demonstrate that \model exhibits superior robustness and generalization compared to both statistical and dense deep learning baselines, compellingly validating the effectiveness of the sparse MoE architecture in handling complex environmental dynamics.

-\subsubsection{\textbf{Resilience to Concept Drift (Time-shift).}}
+\subsubsection{Resilience to Concept Drift (Time-shift)}